otherguy/docker-dropbox/README.md

 For example, to get an overview of the commands possible, use `help`:

     $ docker exec -it dropbox gosu dropbox dropbox help

+Or to see the current sync status use `status`:

+    $ docker exec -it dropbox gosu dropbox dropbox status

 ## Configuration